SEBSCHELLI/MH_SciTweets_Classifier/README.md

 # SciTweets Classifier - Classification of Science-Relatedness of Tweets

 ## Description
 This repository contains a script to classify the science-relatedness of Tweets.
-The underlying classifier was traine das part of *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.
+The underlying classifier was trained as part of *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.
 The classifier distinguishes three different forms of science-relatedness for Tweets:
 ![Image Alt Text](categories_science_relatedness.png)

 The three categories of science-relatedness that the classifier predicts (categories 1.1, 1.2, and 1.3) are defined as: